umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 The primary use case for this package is when working with services that offer an OAuth2/OAuth1 default authentication and authorization flow against an "app".
 The developer will need to create this "app" with the service.
 By doing this, for OAuth1 information such as "client ID"/"consumer key" and "client secret"/"consumer secret" can be applied to the configuration.

-When creating the app it will usually be necessary to configure a call back URL.
+When creating the app it is usually necessary to configure a call-back URL.
 You should use the following:

 - For OAuth2: `/api/AuthorizedServiceResponse/HandleOAuth2IdentityResponse`
 - For OAuth1: `/api/AuthorizedServiceResponse/HandleOAuth1IdentityResponse`